JobDoesburg/rde-js-client/src/decryption/handshake-protocol.md

 # RDE decryption handshake protocol
 This document describes the RDE decryption handshake protocol.
-This protocol is used to transfer the decryption parameters to the RDE Android client app and receive the encryption key back in a secure way.
+This protocol is used to transfer the decryption parameters to the RDE Android client app and receive the secret key back in a secure way.
 The protocol is based on a simple ECDH key agreement protocol with AES-CBC message encryption.

 ## Overview
 1. The app generates an ephemeral EC key pair and sends the public key to the browser.